What is Arts in Health?

 Physicians' Creative Practice Lunch

-Once a month I offer Creative Practice for the Family Practice Residents in our hospital.
+Once a month I offer Creative Practice for the Family Practice Residents in the hospital.
 I have 30 minutes to care for their spirits by offering them a space to relax, be playful and creative, and experience joy.
 It is my way as a chaplain to say, “I recognize how hard you work and I appreciate you.
 I do this because I love you and care about you.”

 We read a Mary Oliver poem about trees and then painted our own expression of "tree-ness".